She loved me once, but can love endure?

 As I lie here now, the panic has almost subsided.
 For a long time, it seemed, my mind screamed silently at the deaf and the invisible, though I knew all along that there was no savior.
 My mind floats incorporeal, aware of everything, but unable to interact with the world around.
 I remember the long blast of the engines, hearing the enormous rattle howling through the hull.
 And then the absolute, deafening silence of the long void ahead.
 Now, the horror comes and goes in unexpected waves.

 I do not sleep.
 I do not dream.
 I experience no sensation - only a long, terrible stream of consciousness.
 The only reality of my existence stands across from me.
 Two meters away and completely out of reach.
 The glow of Cassie’s cryo-tube.
 Within that faint blue radiance, I see her face.
 Eyes open, she stares at me, moment after moment, as what must be passing days become weeks folding into meaningless months.
 But there is no comfort there.
-There is no sign of active mind behind those eyes, only the ghosts of hopes and dreams once clung to.
+There is no sign of an active mind behind those eyes, only the ghosts of hopes and dreams once clung to.
 And I cannot turn away.
 I cannot force my eyelids shut.
 I cannot escape the barren gaze.
 I stand imprisoned before it, wide awake, thinking, thinking, thinking.
 I can feel the madness taking hold.

 It is a ten-year trip to the Outer Rim.
 Can we survive in this disembodied state for that long?
 Is there some limit to what the human mind can withstand?
 God help us…God please have mercy…what a horrible creature you must be to abandon us so…